xwmx/nb/README.md

 Bookmarks are identified by a `.bookmark.md` file extension.
 The bookmark URL is the first URL in the file within `<` and `>` characters.
-To create a minimal valid bookmark file with `nb add`:
+To create a minimally valid bookmark file with `nb add`:

 ```bash
 nb add example.bookmark.md --content "<https://example.com>"